tarantool/queue/README.md

 1. `uuid` - session UUID (string)
 2. `exp_time` - session expiration time (numeric)

+This space is temporary if `in_replicaset` is set to false.

 Also, there is a space which is associated with each queue, which is named in the `space` field of the `_queue` space.